 Strangers in your house might also be the cause of fear in your dog.
 You can discourage chewing on furniture habit by withdrawing the fear stimuli.
 For instance, you may take your dog to another room away from your strangers.

 This is a common cause of dog chewing on furniture when left alone.
 Our dogs want to be occupied, and well, he usually is when you are with him.
 However, you cannot always spend all day with your dog since the modern lifestyle requires you to work, run errands, and so on.
 Some dogs, especially clingy dogs, will not know what to do with all the time and no one to play with.
 This will lead to boredom which leads to unhealthy coping methods.

-One of the best but destructive coping mechanism is chewing on furniture when left alone.
+One of the best but destructive coping mechanisms is chewing on furniture when left alone.
 You will find your comfortable and expensive furniture in little shavings from the chewing.
 However, you can be able to correct this behavior by making sure your dog is occupied at all times.

 Well, this does not necessarily mean that you are not feeding your dog properly.
 Sometimes we treat all dogs the same, forgetting that they have different metabolism levels.
 Not only should you be concerned about the metabolism levels but also your dog’s energy level.

 Dogs with high energy levels will get hungry faster than others.
 The same case applies to dogs with a faster metabolism rate.
 You can be able to consult your vet about the kind of foods you should give to your dog.

 Age also affects the way your dog feeds!
 For instance, puppies under the age of 6 months should be fed 3-4 times a day.
 Adult dogs, on the other hand, should be fed 2 times a day.
 The amount of food you feed your dog is determined by other factors among them bodyweight of your dog.